MayankVikash/mayankvikash.in/essays/summers-are-becoming-hotter-with-each-passing-year-write-a-description-of-one-such-very-hot-day-what-did-you-see-and-hear-as-you-walked-outside/index.md

 ---
 title: Summers are becoming hotter with each passing year.
 Write a description of one such very hot day.
 What did you see and hear as you walked outside?
 How were birds and animals affected?

 description: Essay on "Summers are becoming hotter with each passing year.
 Write a description of one such very hot day.
 What did you see and hear as you walked outside?
-How were birds and animals affected? "
+How were birds and animals affected?"

 cover: https://mayankvikash.in/essays/summers-are-becoming-hotter-with-each-passing-year-write-a-description-of-one-such-very-hot-day-what-did-you-see-and-hear-as-you-walked-outside/Essay-Summers-are-becoming-hotter-with-each-passing-year.jpg